mark-meyer/startherecms/docs/faq.rst

 Some of the frequently asked questions we get:

+**How can I use StartHereCMS?**
+    StartHereCMS is a great solution for organizations who need simply guides to let their users or clients know how to get access to resources.
+It's very flexible since you create all the content so it can be adjusted to serve a wide range of needs.
+There are probably ways to use this that we haven't even thought of!

 **How can I create my own version of this website?**
     Follow our simple :doc:`Quickstart guide <quickstart>`